phish108/action-experiments/docs/passing_data.md

-new file to check if data is passed.
+new file to check if data is passed. plus data